Current Land Protection Projects

 We currently have three major land conservation projects under contract for protection.
 We’re working closely with the neighboring communities to ensure these rare green spaces are permanently protected for the benefit of current and future generations.
 Learn more about the individual projects by following the links below to their respective pages.

-Gateway Woods Conservation Project
+Deer Creek Conservation Project

 Learn more and stay up-to-date on the project (click here).